-I grew up in the east bay area and was diagnosed with type 1 diabetes at age 12.
+I grew up in the east bay area and have had type 1 diabetes for 30 years.
 I studied electrical engineering and computer science at U.C.
 Berkeley (Go Bears!) with the hope of applying my knowledge to diabetes technology.
 The significance of clinical practice became clear to me after my younger sisters also developed diabetes.
-I am devoting my life to advancing the care of diabetes in patients of all ages.
+I am devoting my life to advancing the care of diabetes in people of all ages.

 Instructor, Pediatrics - Endocrinology and Diabetes

 Member, Stanford Diabetes Research Center (2020 - Present)

 Honors & Awards

 Alpha Omega Alpha, National medical honor society (2017)

 Stephen Bechtel Endowed Fellow, Stanford Child Health Research Institute (2017)

 Outstanding Teaching as a House Officer, University of Southern California (2014)